terranoss/privacy-policy/policy-privacy.md

-# Privacy Policy for Apps by melur
+# Privacy Policy for Apps by M-D-C

 **Effective Date:** July 22, 2025

-This Privacy Policy explains how the following apps developed and published by **melur** collect, use, and protect your information:
+This Privacy Policy explains how the following apps developed and published by **M-D-C** collect, use, and protect your information:

 - MyRadio: Radio Online Terbaik (`com.app.radiomelur`)
 - MyRuqyah (`com.myruqyah.melur`)